MtnBiker/Photo-Renaming-gpsCoords/_Implementation notes.md

 Should have been here anyway, but checked and added some Nova extension, so gem install solargraph
 ➜ solargraph download-core # The `download-core` command is deprecated. # was on Extension page?

+1/11/2025 Current OM numbering scheme is not in ASCII order so script doesn't see new 2025 photos.
+Because year is not part of the scheme.
+Hide old (2024) photos on cards.
+Probably not the best solution as shouldn't be messing with the card.
+Maybe use dates of files.